Big Horn Basin, Region 5 Healthcare Coalition

 Steering Committee Responsibilities: The steering committee will be responsible for vetting all requests for funds which if approved will be forwarded to the Voting Membership for approval.
 Those requests not approved will be returned to the requesting entity and may be resubmitted in the next requesting period.
 All approved requests must be reviewed based on their benefit to the entire HCC which is to promote, consolidate and collaborate in a unified response to emergencies affecting the region.
 The minutes of the steering committee will be reported to the general membership.
 Quarterly Steering committee meetings will be held prior to General Membership meetings to consider funding request by agencies in good standing.

 The HCC shall hold quarterly meetings.
-Special meetings may be convened at the request of the HCC Chair.
+Special meetings may be convened at the request of the HCC Co-Chair or Regional Readiness and Response Coordinator.

-Notice for regular quarterly meetings shall be provided to all members at least ten working days prior to the meeting.
+Notice for regular quarterly meetings shall be provided to all members one month prior to the meeting.
 Notice for special meeting shall be provided at least five working days prior to the meeting.
 Notices shall include the time, place and objective of the meeting, and the means available to join the meeting electronically.
 No business at a special meeting may be transacted except as specified in the notice.

 The meeting agenda for regular meetings will be developed.
 Minutes of all meetings shall be prepared and distributed to the membership.